wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-creating-importing-runbook.md

 You can add a runbook to Azure Automation by either [creating a new one](#creating-a-new-runbook) or by importing an existing runbook from a file or from the [Runbook Gallery](/documentation/articles/automation-runbook-gallery).
 This article provides information on creating and importing runbooks from a file.
 You can get all of the details on accessing community runbooks and modules in [Runbook and module galleries for Azure Automation](/documentation/articles/automation-runbook-gallery).

 ## Creating a new runbook
+<a name="creating-a-new-runbook"></a>

 You can create a new runbook in Azure Automation using one of the Azure Management Portals or Windows PowerShell.
-Once the runbook has been created, you can edit it using information in [Learning PowerShell Workflow](/documentation/articles/automation-powershell-workflow).
+Once the runbook has been created, you can edit it using information in [Learning PowerShell Workflow](/documentation/articles/automation-powershell-workflow) .

 ### To create a new Azure Automation runbook with the Azure Management Portal

-You can only work with [PowerShell Workflow runbooks](/documentation/articles/automation-runbook-types#powershell-workflow-runbooks) in the Azure Management Portal.
+You can work with PowerShell Workflow runbooks in the Azure Management Portal.

-1. In the Azure Management Portal, click, **New**, **App Services**, **Automation**, **Runbook**, **Quick Create**.
-2. Enter the required information, and then click **Create**.
-The runbook name must start with a letter and can have letters, numbers, underscores, and dashes.
-3. If you want to edit the runbook now, then click **Edit Runbook**.
-Otherwise, click **OK**.
-4. Your new runbook will appear on the **Runbooks** tab.

-### To create a new Azure Automation runbook with the Azure Management Portal

 1. In the Azure Management Portal, click, **New**, **App Services**, **Automation**, **Runbook**, **Quick Create**.
 2. Enter the required information, and then click **Create**.
 The runbook name must start with a letter and can have letters, numbers, underscores, and dashes.